Skip to main content

 services:

-image: connectaipublic.azurecr.io/cloudagent:latest
+image: connectaipublic.azurecr.io/connectgateway:latest

-container_name: my-onprem-agent
+container_name: my-onprem-gateway

 restart: unless-stopped